PolySync/git-rsl/README.md

 ### Git Alias

 ```
-$ git config --global alias.secure-push "!kevlar-laces-rs --push"
+$ git config --global alias.secure-push '!kevlar-laces-rs --push'
-$ git config --global alias.secure-fetch "!kevlar-laces-rs --fetch"
+$ git config --global alias.secure-fetch '!kevlar-laces-rs --fetch'
 ```

 The `!` before the executable name tells git that we are not aliasing a git subcommand but running an external application.
+NB single quotes around the command are essential to properly escape the bang character.

 ### Symlinks